 What is Social Emotional Learning?

-Social emotional learning help us engage, interact, and build relationships with other people and is necessary in order to thrive in school, at home, and at work.
-That’s why it’s critical to start building these social emotional skills in student starting as early as kindergarten and into adulthood.
+Social and emotional learning (SEL) is a process of acquiring the knowledge and skills to engage, interact, and build relationships with other people, and it is essential in order to thrive in school, at home, and at work.

 Social emotional skills include: